| Title: | Standardization of Raw Discrete Questionnaire Scores |

 function.
 It contains many observations of different ages and sexes, also

-values, whenever at least one of the underlying item scores were
+including NA values, whenever at least one of the underlying item scores were

 missing.